 |Hispanic or Latino||283|

-Students from other countries are interested in MIS, too.
+Americans aren’t the only ones with an interest in MIS.
 About 16.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia